feast-dev/feast-workshop/module_0/README.md

 Welcome!
 Here we use a basic example to explain key concepts and user flows in Feast.

-We focus on a specific example (that does not include online features + models):
+We focus on a specific example (that does not include online features or realtime models):
 - **Goal**: build a platform for data scientists and engineers to share features for training offline models
 - **Use case**: Predicting churn for drivers in a ride-sharing application.
 - **Stack**: you have data in a combination of data warehouses (to be explored in a future module) and data lakes (e.g. S3)